siddharthumakarthikeyan/URDF-viewer-online/README.md

 npm run lint    # next lint
 ```

-## Deploy to Vercel

-1. Push this folder to your GitHub repo (this repo already targets
-   `siddharthumakarthikeyan/URDF-viewer-online`).
-2. Go to <https://vercel.com/new> and import the repository.
-3. Leave the framework preset on **Next.js** and click **Deploy**.
-No
-   environment variables or build overrides are required.
-4. Optional but recommended: set `NEXT_PUBLIC_SITE_URL` to your final domain
-   so the sitemap, robots.txt, canonical URL, and Open Graph image use it.

-The output is fully static and works on any host that serves a Next.js build.

 ## Using the viewer

 1. Open the deployed site (or `http://localhost:3000` during development).